voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 A promotion tier is a specific discount with conditions.
 The discount is automatically applied to the customers and carts that meet the conditions.

-Promotion tiers can be applied together as a promotion stack or arranged in a hierarchy of application in one promotion campaign.
+Promotion tiers can be applied together as a promotion stack or arranged in a hierarchy of an application in one promotion campaign.

 > 📘 Learn more
 > - [Promotion tier](ref:promotion-tier-object) API reference

 ## Customer

-A customer is an entity in Voucherify that represents an end-customer of a store.
-A customer can be assigned vouchers or be eligible to promotions.
+A customer is an entity in Voucherify that represents an end customer of a store.
+A customer can be assigned vouchers or be eligible for promotions.

 A customer object can have many parameters, e.g.:
 - name,